Daily Lesson Plans: Turning Notion Schedules into Print-Ready Teacher Briefings

 A Claude Code skill that queries Notion for today's teaching schedule and produces a clean, printable Markdown table for each teacher.

-Our homeschool day is split between two teachers: Mom handles mornings, Dad handles afternoons.
-The full schedule lives in a Notion database called Daily Time Blocks — rows for each time slot, linked to lesson plan pages, tagged with which children are involved and which teacher is responsible.
+Our homeschool day runs on a split schedule: Nurul (Ibu, mom) teaches mornings, I handle afternoons.
+The full plan lives in a Notion database called Daily Time Blocks — rows for each time slot, linked to lesson plan pages, tagged with which children are involved and which teacher is responsible.

 What the Skill Does